 Some friteries or fries shacks still serve their fries in traditional paper cones, while others have turned to the more convenient but less eco-friendly plastic containers.
 Either way, any good frituur will offer a mind-boggling array of sauces to choose from and, yes, most are mayonnaise based.

 But, trust me on this one, there really is a sauce for everyone – other than ketchup.
-Try aioli for a garlicky-mayo hit, or the popular andalouse, a mix of mayo and tomato sauce with a hint of paprika.
+A foray into Belgium's sauce variety, like the garlicky aioli or the beloved andalouse, promises a flavorful journey with each dip.
 I’m a spicy kind of gal, so my go-to is samurai sauce, a kicked-up version of andalouse.
 If you’re brave, you can experiment with anything from peanut to curry sauces, so act Belgian and expand your sauce horizons.

 3. Meatballs

-Meatballs are a Belgian favorite, on both sides of the language divide, and are usually a mixture of beef and pork.
+Belgian meatballs, a harmonious blend of beef and pork, reign as a cherished favorite across the nation, bringing warmth to every table.
 In Flanders, balletjes or “balls” are often served smothered in tomato sauce, or, sometimes, Frikadellen-style; fried in butter with Belgian cherry sauce.

 South of Brussels, boulets Liégeois are the rage.
 These meatballs are served with a rich sauce of beef stock, spices, and sirop de Liege, a fruit syrup a bit like molasses, made from apples and pears.